 |Equipment Violation: First Offense||5 yards||15-yard penalty, and suspension of players/ coaches involved||Player sidelined for a down, until he is able to fix equipment issue||Offending player must sit out for three plays.|

 |Equipment Violation: Second Offense||Disqualification||15-yard penalty, and suspension of players/ coaches involved||Unsportsmanlike Conduct (15 yards and disqualification)||15-yard penalty and ejection|

-The referee will put his arms out, and create a t-shape with his body.
-This call results in a penalty for unsportsmanlike conduct and results in a 15-yard penalty.
+The referees signal an unsportsmanlike conduct penalty when calling an equipment violation.
+Because equipment violations are a form of unsportsmanlike conduct, the signal is the same as the other forms of unsportsmanlike conduct.
+The referee will put his arms out, and create a T-shape with his body.
+This call results in a penalty for unsportsmanlike conduct and results in a 5-yard penalty on the first offense.